Geometric Constraints in Deep Learning Frameworks: A Survey: Learning Geometric Representations

 \subsection{High-Level Feature Alignment Constraints}

 In deep learning-based frameworks for depth estimation, the quality of the extracted features directly impacts the quality of depth estimates.
-The poor quality of extracted features can greatly impact the local as well as global structural pattern.
-One way to handle this problem is by guiding the extracted features with better representation from an auxiliary pre-trained network.
-While the integrated feature extraction network in the depth estimation pipeline can learn useful features, it still lags in learning higher-level representations compared to a network explicitly designed to learn deep high-level representations like, VGG \cite{simonyan2014very}, Inception \cite{szegedy2017inception}, ResNet \cite{he2016deep} etc. To enforce the feature alignment constraint, Johnson et al. \cite{johnson2016perceptual} propose two loss functions, feature reconstruction loss and style reconstruction loss.
+The poor quality of extracted features can greatly impact the local as well as global structural patterns.
+One way to handle this problem is by guiding the extracted features with better representations from an auxiliary pre-trained network.
+While the integrated feature extraction network in the depth estimation pipeline can learn useful features, it still lags in learning higher-level representations compared to a network explicitly designed to learn deep high-level representations, like VGG \cite{simonyan2014very}, Inception \cite{szegedy2017inception}, ResNet \cite{he2016deep}, etc. To enforce the feature alignment constraint, Johnson et al. \cite{johnson2016perceptual} propose two loss functions, feature reconstruction loss and style reconstruction loss.

-Feature reconstruction loss, Eq. \ref{eq:general-feature-loss}, encourages the model to generate source features similar to the target features at various stages of the network \cite{johnson2016perceptual}.
+Feature reconstruction loss, $\mathcal{L}_{feature} = ||F_{target} - F_{source}||_{L_i}$, encourages the model to generate source features similar to the target features at various stages of the network \cite{johnson2016perceptual}.
+The strong feature representations from target features help mitigate confusions arising because of cluttered background and repetitive patterns.
+This also helps the model in extracting good representation in low-texture or texture-less regions \cite{huang2021m3vsnet, dong2022patchmvsnet, zhao2019geometry}.
 Minimizing feature reconstruction loss for early layers improves local visual as well as structural patterns, while minimizing it for higher layers improves overall structural patterns \cite{johnson2016perceptual}.
 Feature reconstruction loss fails to preserve color and texture, which is handled by style reconstruction loss \cite{johnson2016perceptual}.